Houstonwp/hga.dog/content/blog/resources/bringing-your-new-pet-home.md

 * Mirrors are also a new experience for your dog. he may think his reflections is another dog and try to play with it.

-* Take precautions when cooking. your stove and counters are at eye level and your dog will be curious about the food smells.
+* Take precautions when cooking.
+Your stove and counters are at eye level and your dog will be curious about the food smells.
 When cooking or baking, your stove will become hot and your dog does not realize he will get burned.

 * The patterns you set in the first few days are the ones you will live with the rest of your pet's life.
 If you do not want your pet on the furniture, do not break down at 3 a.m. and cuddle him on the couch!